Freestyle boats come in for a lot of jesting from those who are uncomfortable with trying one. Are the derogatory comments deserved?

 Improving all of those aspects would help the participants river running confidence and skills considerably.

 And yet, for many, that ability to take a leap of faith and eat a few words to try it, is elusive.
 I can speak from experience.
 I have only been paddling for around 7 years now, but for nearly five of those I avoided playboating with any degree of commitment.
 I was the guy who on river trips sat in the eddy watching everybody else surfing and having fun when a good wave or stopper was found.

-Playboats, if you find the right one, can be tremendous fun down river as well.
+Playboats, if you find the right one, can be tremendous fun down river as well (remember, a playboat doesn’t have to be short and stumpy).
 And if you have good paddling technique to begin with, playboating won’t make it worse.
 It is you who decides what technique, good or bad, to use!
 In fact I found out that playboats give you instant feedback on everything you need to improve.
 I stopped being a luddite and started to enjoy myself.

 Where previously she would have avoided putting herself into situations where she might go over, she now plays around doing tailies on eddy lines, and going over doesn’t phase her.
 And all because she took a leap of faith, got herself into a playboat and started playing.
 She took loads of swims at first, but it only took her a few weeks before she was coming up far more than she was swimming.
 The development was that quick.

 These days paddling a big boat is the fashion.
 Charging down river, taking the racing line, and flare boofing off everything.
 It’s a lot of fun!
 The Pyranha 9R is the current must-have bit of gear.
 With it’s epic boofing abilities, momentous speed, sporty edges and flat hull, for those with the skills and experience it can really open up the river.
 But all things in balance.
 If you focus only on one type of paddling you will miss out on a whole other set of useful skills.